Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps

-We next examine the impact of SKA--like thermal noise on the first--order wavelet--scattering coefficients in Fig.~\ref{fig:noisy_1st}.
-In this case, the coefficients are computed from noisy mock 21\,cm maps and compared with their noiseless counterparts shown previously.
-The inclusion of thermal noise leads to a systematic suppression of the overall amplitude of $S_1(j)$ and a mild broadening of its redshift--dependent peaks.
-These changes arise because uncorrelated thermal fluctuations reduce image contrast and partially wash out the coherent brightness--temperature structures traced by the wavelet filters.
-The suppression appears nearly uniform across all wavelet scales, indicating that instrumental filtering and thermal noise lower the signal amplitude by a similar fraction at all spatial frequencies.
-Even under these observational conditions, the redshift evolution of $S_1(j)$ remains clearly visible: the coefficients continue to trace the major astrophysical phases associated with Ly$\alpha$ coupling, X--ray heating, and the onset of reionization.
-At very high redshift ($z\gtrsim25$), where the intrinsic 21\,cm signal becomes weak, the coefficients of all models converge as the field transitions to a noise--dominated regime.
+We next examine the impact of the SKA1-Low-like mock-observation pipeline on the first-order wavelet-scattering coefficients in Figure~\ref{fig:noisy_1st}.
+The coefficients are computed from mock-observed 21\,cm maps and compared with their noiseless counterparts shown previously.
+This comparison includes both $uv$ filtering and additive thermal noise.
+The dominant reduction of coherent $S_1(j)$ amplitudes is driven by finite resolution and incomplete $uv$ sampling, while the additive thermal component broadens or dilutes coherent redshift-dependent features and adds random small-scale structure.
+Therefore, the changes in $S_1$ should not be interpreted as the effect of additive Gaussian noise alone; modulus-like statistics can respond differently to pure additive noise.
+Even under this mock-observation setup, the redshift evolution of $S_1(j)$ remains clearly visible: the coefficients continue to trace the major astrophysical phases associated with Ly$\alpha$ coupling, X-ray heating, and the onset of reionization.
+At very high redshift ($z\gtrsim 25$), where the intrinsic 21\,cm signal becomes weak, the coefficients of all models converge as the field transitions to a noise-dominated regime.

-At intermediate redshifts ($10\lesssim z\lesssim20$), the suppression remains moderate and the overall morphology of $S_1(j)$ is well preserved.
-The redshift--dependent variations are still clearly detected despite the presence of thermal noise.
-Importantly, the relative ordering among the CDM and the two FDM models remains unchanged across the informative scales ($j=2$--4), corresponding to spatial modes of $k\!\sim\!0.1$--$1\,\mathrm{Mpc^{-1}}$ where the 21\,cm power spectrum peaks and the SKA1--Low sensitivity is highest.
-These intermediate scales provide the most reliable window for distinguishing between CDM and FDM scenarios.
-This demonstrates that the first--order scattering coefficients are robust against realistic instrumental noise and retain sufficient discriminatory power under observational conditions, motivating an analogous analysis for the second--order statistics.
+At intermediate redshifts ($10\lesssim z\lesssim 20$), the mock-observation-induced changes remain moderate and the overall morphology of $S_1(j)$ is well preserved.
+The redshift-dependent variations are still clearly detected after applying the $uv$ filtering and thermal-noise model.
+Importantly, the relative ordering among the CDM and the two FDM models remains unchanged across the informative scales $2\leq j\leq4$, corresponding to spatial modes of $k\simeq0.1$ to $1\,\mathrm{Mpc}^{-1}$ that retain strong contrast in the filtered maps.
+These intermediate scales provide the most reliable window for distinguishing between CDM and FDM scenarios in our mock setup.
+This indicates that the first-order scattering coefficients retain useful discriminatory power once instrumental filtering and thermal noise are included, motivating an analogous analysis for the second-order statistics.